Funding Policies and Guidelines

 A number of miscellaneous fellowships are made available through charitable gifts solicited by the Binghamton Foundation.
 Application and selection procedures vary depending on the type of award.
 Contact the Binghamton Foundation (777-2011) for more information on graduate fellowship opportunities.
 The Graduate School normally provides a tuition scholarship for such fellowships provided they meet minimum funding guidelines.
 Normally a full (100%) tuition scholarship is provided for fellowships of at least $8,100/academic year; a half (50%) tuition scholarship is provided for fellowships paid at a rate of at least $4,122/academic year.

-The Gajwani Fellowship is awarded to a new applicant to Binghamton University who has received a degree from the MS University of Baroda in India.
+The Dr. Bhagwan Gajwani Fellowship is awarded to a new applicant to Binghamton University who has received a degree from the MS University of Baroda in India.
 The fellowship provides the recipient with an annual stipend for the first year.
+Selection is made by a committee selected by the Graduate School.
+For full details visit the Dr. Bhagwan Gajwani Fellowship section of the Graduate School website.

 Clifford D. Clark Diversity Fellowship for Graduate Students

 Binghamton University is committed to supporting all students.
 One means is through the Clifford D. Clark Diversity Fellowship for Graduate Students, named for a former president of the university (1975-1990), and funded by the State University of New York and an endowment fund.
 Clifford D. Clark Diversity Fellowships are merit-based and designed to recruit and support students who have been admitted to graduate study and contribute to the diversity of the student body.
 The funding package includes academic year stipends, full tuition scholarships, guaranteed award periods, research and travel opportunities, and other benefits.
-For full details visit the Clifford D. Clark Diversity Fellowship for Graduate Students web page.
+For full details visit the Clifford D. Clark Diversity Fellowship for Graduate Students section of the Graduate School website.

 Appointment of Fellowships